 In your market research, list your reasons for exporting.
-For instance: you want to expand your customer base.
+For example: you want to expand your customer base.
 Or: there are too many competitors on the Dutch market.
 Also think about your unique selling points: if you want to export bags to Spain, they must be cheaper and/or of better quality than the ones already available, to stand out.

 How do opportunities arise?

-There are several ways in which opportunities present themselves.
+There are several ways in which opportunities abroad present themselves.
 Trade agreements, the lifting of trade barriers, and lowering of import duties can create trade opportunities abroad.
 Changes in product legislation can also simplify doing business.
 The changing climate also creates new business opportunities: think of floods, causing a need for dykes, or extreme drought causing a need for irrigation systems.
 In short, be ready to respond to developments and changes abroad.

 Select favourable markets for your product